alma4rebi/swift-programming-language/book/Enumerations.md

-Here, the raw values for an enumeration called `ASCIIControlCharacter`{.code-voice} are defined to be of type `Character`{.code-voice}, and are set to some of the more common ASCII control characters. `Character`{.code-voice} values are described in [Strings and Characters](StringsAndCharacters.md).
+Here, the raw values for an enumeration called `ASCIIControlCharacter` are defined to be of type `Character`, and are set to some of the more common ASCII control characters. `Character` values are described in [Strings and Characters](StringsAndCharacters.md).

 Raw values can be strings, characters, or any of the integer or floating-point number types.
 Each raw value must be unique within its enumeration declaration.